Hollywood Pantages Theatre: Architecture and design

-Inside, the lobby is a 110-feet wide by 60-feet deep poly-chromatic fan vault, decorated in a zigzag geometric design with gold and henna shades.
+Inside, the lobby, a 110-feet wide by 60-feet deep poly-chromatic fan vault, is decorated in a zigzag geometric design with gold and henna shades.
 The entire area is illuminated by three huge Moderne frosted glass chandeliers hanging from three star-shaped domes.
 At each end of the lobby is a 20-foot wide carpeted stairway, lined with vaguely Egyptian and Assyro-Babylonian styled statues, one of which depicts in an Art Deco style, a camera crew filming.
-Also in the lobby, bronze sunbursts are featured above the elevator doors.
+The lobby also features alcoves, ceiling murals, layered plasterwork, frosted glass sconces, and bronze sunbursts above the elevators.